 7.4600 Center shall have sufficient staff from at least the following services: Dentistry, Dietary, Pharmacy, Physical Therapy, and Social Services.

 7.5000 Policies and Procedures

-7.5100 Center shall maintain written policies, procedures and clinical practice guidelines to address all aspects of allogeneic transplantation.
+7.5100 Center shall maintain written policies, procedures and clinical practice guidelines for management of allogeneic transplantation.

-7.5200 Each recipient of hematopoietic cells from an NMDP donor shall be enrolled in a clinical research protocol or treated according to a written clinical practice guideline.
+7.5200 Each recipient of hematopoietic cells from an NMDP donor shall be enrolled in a clinical research protocol or treated according to written clinical practice guidelines.

 7.5300 Center shall have a mechanism to obtain written consent from the recipient for submission of data to NMDP and Center for International Blood and Marrow Transplant Research (CIBMTR) and blood samples to the NMDP prior to use of hematopoietic cells from an NMDP donor.